 In tech I am largely self-taught.
-I have taught myself Linux administration, the command line, bash scripting, database management, security best-practices, networking, etc., through the Linux Academy, ITpro.TV, Codecademy, and various textbooks.
+I have taught myself Linux administration, the command line, bash scripting, python, database management, security best-practices, networking, etc., through the Linux Academy, ITpro.TV, Codecademy, and various textbooks.

 By June, 2016, just prior to getting my first job in IT, I had earned the following technical certifications:

 - SUSE CLA

 I am currently working on learning more via various Data Science and Python Programming courses and textbooks.

 - The Foundation, by Isaac Asimov

 - Ender's Game (and the Ender Saga), by Orson Scott Card